Budgeting Hacks to Make Anyone Financially Savvy

 5. Stick to a Meal Plan

-Meal planning is deciding what you’ll eat for each week’s meal before you buy food.
-This keeps ingredients from going bad, thus wasting money.
+Meal planning involves deciding what you’ll eat for each week’s meal before you buy food.
+This prevents ingredients from going bad, thus wasting money.
 It also helps prevent unplanned trips to the drive-through since you know there’s food at home.
 Before you create your meal plan, it’s helpful to see what ingredients you already have in the pantry and fridge.
 Make an effort to use the food you have on hand before going out and buying more.

 6. Keep a Splurge Fund

-A splurge fund is a money you set aside for items you don’t necessarily need but want.
+A splurge fund is money you set aside for items you don’t necessarily need but want.
 This allows you to feel like you’re not restricting yourself while setting up barriers that prevent overspending.
-Before setting aside your fun money, though, ensure your monthly expenses are covered, and your savings goals are met.
+Before setting aside your fun money, ensure your monthly expenses are covered, and your savings goals are met.

 7. Learn How to Say No